 The Society of Financial Examiners (SOFE) Career Development Seminar (CDS) is always packed with high quality educational sessions.
-At the 2017 CDS, several notable topics were discussed including impacts of the financial crisis, lessons learned on fraud and NY DFS cybersecurity requirements.
+At the 2017 CDS, several notable topics were discussed including impacts of the financial crisis, lessons learned on fraud and NYS DFS cybersecurity requirements.

 The financial crisis of 2008 caused insurance regulators to become more vigilant of national and global economic health impacts on the organizations they regulate.
 Most insurers survived the crisis, however, major concerns were raised regarding weaknesses of the regulatory system, which the National Association of Insurance Commissioners (NAIC) has since reacted to.
 As a part of the NAIC’s Solvency Modernization Initiative, the Risk Management and Own Risk and Solvency Assessment (ORSA) Model Act has enhanced enterprise risk management (ERM) requirements to help insurers better understand and plan for market risks.
 Regulators have already seen the benefits of ORSA through more proactive risk analysis by insurance companies of their ability to meet obligations and through enhanced communication between insurers and regulators.

 The impact of ethics on the examination process was a common theme throughout the sessions.
 As insurance companies are built on a foundation of trust, lapses such as policy misrepresentations, inflated claims, staged incidents, fraudulent claims or manipulation of financial results can extremely affect the company’s ability to achieve and retain clients.